zenml-io/zenml/docs/book/advanced-guide/stacks/stack-state-management.md

 description: How to start, stop, provision, and deprovision stacks and stack components
 ---

-# Things to change

-- Just needs a reread and update

-# Older content

 # Managing Stack Component States

 Some stack components come with built-in daemons for connecting to the